TheCalculatorsHub

 Puppy and Senior Exercise: Different Rules Apply

 Puppies have developing musculoskeletal systems, and over-exercise before growth plates close can cause permanent joint damage.
-The standard guideline is 5 minutes of exercise per month of age, twice daily, avoiding high-impact activities such as running on hard surfaces, repetitive jumping, and forced long-distance walking until at least 12 months for most breeds and 18 months for large and giant breeds.
-Short, frequent sessions are more appropriate than one long outing.
+The standard guideline is 5 minutes of exercise per month of age, twice daily, avoiding high-impact activities until at least 12 months for most breeds and 18 months for large and giant breeds.
+Senior dogs benefit from maintained daily movement even as physical capacity declines; reducing frequency rather than eliminating exercise preserves muscle mass and mobility.
+Swimming is the best exercise for seniors with arthritis, providing conditioning without load-bearing joint stress.
+Our dog food calculator adjusts daily caloric targets by life stage and activity level to keep intake and output in balance.

 Accuracy and Limitations